 If you are not a fan of changing phone numbers and swapping sim cards then you might want to look into a portable WiFi device, but first read my honest review about it in my article about how to get WiFi when traveling abroad.

-Another great way of staying connected is an international sim card.
+Another great way of staying connected when traveling overseas is an international sim card.
 Some of them are great for traveling in South Africa.
 You order them online before your trip and they get shipped to your home address.
-Check out my comparison of the best international sim cards for traveling in 2022.
+Check out my comparison of the best international sim cards for traveling in 2023.

 E-sim cards for South Africa